 When Does The Risk Of Miscarriage Drop?

 The pregnancy loss or miscarriage rate by week reduces when the pregnancy progresses.
-The risk of miscarriage may start to decline as early as when fetal heartbeats are detectable, which is around the 7th week of pregnancy.
+The risk of miscarriage may start to decline as early as when fetal heartbeats are detectable, which is around the gestational age of 7 weeks.
 However, a significant decline in the rate of miscarriage occurs after 12 weeks of gestation.

 The drop in the miscarriage rate can also depend on other risk factors.
-For instance, chromosomal abnormalities could cause early pregnancy loss, while maternal factors like fibroids could result in late miscarriages.
+For instance, chromosomal abnormalities could cause early pregnancy loss, while maternal factors like fibroidsiXNon-cancerous growths that develop in or around the womb could result in late miscarriages.

 What Should You Do If You Experience A Pregnancy Loss?